Mathugo/mathugo.github.io/_posts/2025-04-25-LLM Embedding Space.md

 ### 🔧 What We'll Do

+* Use a small corpus (a slice of Wikipedia) to filter only the tokens that appear in it — otherwise, we’d be visualizing 128k points.
 * Use PCA to project the 4096-dimensional token vectors into 3D space (so we can plot them).
-* Use a small corpus (a slice of Wikipedia) to filter only the tokens that appear in it — otherwise, we’d be visualizing 128k points.
-* Plot token embeddings interactively with Plotly.
+* Plot token embeddings interactively with Plotly, and visualize how an LLM represents the tokens in its latent space!
-* (Extras below!)

 We'll use the Hugging Face Transformers library to load a LLaMA 2 model, but you can replace it with any other model !